 On average, in a given year 45% of adults, as well as 51% of children with mental illness, seek treatment.
 There is an average of 11 years between the onset of mental illness and treatment.

-These are statistics that Mental Health Awareness Month seeks to increase, by creating discussion around mental illness.
+These are statistics that Mental Health Awareness Month seeks to improve, by helping create more open conversations about mental illness.
 The more open we are about these discussions, the more likely we can improve recovery going forward.

 If someone in your life is struggling with a mental illness, be there for them.
 Millions of family members step into this role every day as data indicates that at least 8.4 million Americans provide care for family members with mental illness often for an average of 32 unpaid hours each week.

-Mental Health American puts together a toolkit each year with great information for patients and families.
-You can access the 2021 toolkit here.
+Mental Health America puts together a toolkit each year with great information for patients and families.
+You can access the 2022 toolkit here.
 The organization also has a podcast series where they discuss some of the common questions people struggling with mental health may ask themselves.
 Additionally, there are helpful tools in the form of a library of webinars the organization has put on.

 You may also need to speak to a medical professional about any ongoing issues you have.